 Private Banks (Unsecured Loans)

-- ICICI Bank offers unsecured loans up to ₹1 crore for students admitted to Prime Listed Universities.
-Interest rates range from 10.50% to 11.25%, and processing takes about 10 to 15 working days.
-The repayment period can stretch up to 15 years.
+- Several private banks offer unsecured loans up to ₹1 crore for students admitted to prime listed universities, with processing taking approximately 10 to 15 working days and repayment periods up to 15 years.

-- Axis Bank provides unsecured loans up to ₹75 lakh, with interest rates between 10.50% and 11.25%.
-Processing time is slightly longer, at 20 to 25 working days, and the repayment tenure is 15 years.
+- Other private banks provide unsecured loans up to ₹75 lakh, with processing time of 20 to 25 working days and a repayment tenure of 15 years.

-- IDFC First Bank offers loans up to ₹75 lakh, with interest rates ranging from 11.75% to 13.25%.
-Processing times vary between 7 to 20 working days, and the repayment tenure is up to 12 years.
+- Some private banks offer loans up to ₹75 lakh with processing times between 7 to 20 working days and repayment tenure up to 12 years.

 NBFCs and International Lenders